Updated on May 17th, 2023

 Rust: Scratches that penetrate to the steel are uncommon.
-However, if they occur, you’ll have to touch up the scratch immediately, or rust will start.
+However, if they occur, you’ll have to touch up the scratches immediately, or rust will start.
 Rust can be difficult to get rid of when it starts moving laterally beneath the exterior coating.

 Does steel log siding improve your home’s value?

 Siding brings a 77% ROI (Cost-to-value return at resale), according to a national survey that is repeated yearly.